Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 The wholesale stage of the supply chain is one that supermarkets deal with directly.
 These organizations buy items in bulk and resell them to smaller stores.

-A supermarket typically can’t buy directly from a food manufacturer because they lack the volume to meet manufacturers' minimum order requirements.
+Independent supermarkets typically can’t buy directly from a food manufacturer because they lack the volume to meet manufacturers' minimum order requirements.
 It’s not a cost-effective option.

 Building a relationship with your grocery wholesalers is critical.
 Knowing what kind of items they carry, their shipment lead times, and how their prices compare to competitors are essential to meeting demand and achieving higher profit margins.

-However, as nearly the last step of the process, supermarkets have unique challenges in getting products from their shelves into customers’ hands, such as:
+But, as nearly the last step of the process, supermarkets have unique challenges in getting products from their shelves into customers’ hands, such as:

 Related Read: How To Reduce Shrinkage: 5 Expert Tips for Grocery Stores

-The customer is the final and, at least on the surface, the least complicated aspect of the supply chain.
+The customer is the final and, at least on the surface, least complicated aspect of the supply chain.
 A product finishes its journey at the checkout aisle.

 For example, demand for organic products or eco-friendly packaging may suddenly put a strain on farmers or manufacturers that previously did much less business and can’t keep up.
 This can lead to product shortages or new competitors springing up.